Overview of Annual Compliances of Public Company

 - The Balance Sheet

-- P&L Account and other documents.
+- P&L Account and other necessary papers.

 - It is governed by the Ministry of Corporate Affairs.

 - Enhances transparency and creditability.